 - Cantabrian Anchovy: in olive oil, size 0 or 00.
 The anchovy is the soul of the gilda.
 With mediocre anchovy, the gilda is mediocre.
 See anchovies at Bacalalo.

-- Olive: Manzanilla or Gordal, pitted, in brine.
-Not stuffed olives or olives in oil.
+- Olive: pitted manzanilla or gordal olives, in brine.
+No stuffed olives or olives in oil.

-- Pickled Guindilla Pepper: The Basque piparras (Ibarra guindilla) is the original.
+- Pickled Guindilla Pepper: the Basque piparras (Ibarra guindilla pepper) is the original.
 Green, elongated, slightly spicy.
-The pickled guindilla peppers from the north.
+Pickled guindilla peppers from the north.

 The classic order: olive → anchovy (zig-zag) → guindilla pepper.
 The olive at the base provides stability.
 The zig-zag anchovy maximizes its visual presence.
-The guindilla pepper finishes it off and adds a visual pop of green color.
-Some bars reverse the order (guindilla first, olive last) for practicality.
+The guindilla pepper tops it off and provides a visual pop of green color.
+Some bars reverse the order (guindilla pepper first, olive last) for practicality.
 The taste is identical.

 |---|---|---|